pendo-io/acme-books-workshop/docs/tasks/step-3-1.md

 In `src/pages/index.vue`, create a new line under your `pageCount` function.

 ### i) Create a variable called shortDescription
-Don't forget to use the `const` keyword and then give it a name, in our case `shortDescription`.
+Don't forget to use the `const` keyword and give it a name, in our case `shortDescription`.</br>
 You can follow the `pageCount` pattern to help.
 Make the variable return the value of `books.shortDescription`.

 ### ii) Update the props in the `<book-card />` component
-Following the pattern of the `:pageCount` prop, add a prop for `:shortDescription` that equals your `shortDescription` function.
+Following the pattern of the `:pageCount` prop, add a prop for `:shortDescription` that equals your `shortDescription` function.</br>
 Note: the webpage will not yet show your description property because we need to add it to the `BookCard.vue` file.

 ### iii) Update the `BookCard.vue` file